cs50nestm/cs50labs/functions/README.md

 ## Your Turn

-Now you will create a custon function `get_positive_int()`, which you will be able to use in future programs.
+Now you will create a custom function `get_positive_int()`, which you will be able to use in future programs.

 The code is already started, with a function declaration already done.
 However the function itself, always returns a special value `INT_MAX` which already exists for you, which is the largest possible value that can be held by an int.
 This value is sometimes used in functions you already use (such as `get_int()`) when an input for some reason can't be read.